 Nothing beats a stacked-high sandwich on the patio at Sebastian’s Cafe in the Old San Simeon General Store.
 Just next door to Sebastian’s, Hearst Ranch Winery allows visitors to purchase wine by the glass or bottle to enjoy on the patio with their pup.

-Visit the Sea Shanty for a killer breakfast (or lunch, or dinner), or Martin’s Restaurant for Mexican and Italian cuisine.
+Visit the Sea Shanty for a killer breakfast (or lunch, or dinner), or Lunada Garden Bistro for great farm-to-table fare, including brunch.
 Looking for beachside tacos or smoked meats?
 Ruddell’s Smokehouse has you (and Lassie) covered.

 Los Osos-Baywood Park

 Head to the patio at Blue Heron for farm-to-table dining, or the Back Bay Cafe for breakfast and lunch with a pierside view.
 The Clubhouse Grill at Sea Pines Golf Resort restaurant also welcomes pets to the patio.

 Dine beside your four-legged friend at pet-friendly restaurants like Mersea’s in Avila Beach.